Last updated on January 15, 2023 by Wandering our World

 Away from French cities are the medieval towns that dot the countryside.
 Some are built around the wine trade, like stunning Saint-Émilion.
 With its many outside cafes and bars, this town is one of the best places in the wine region to taste France’s most famous export,

 Spain is packed with beautiful towns that appear little-changed in centuries.
-However it’s the cities that really pull in the crowds.
+Yet while we think France wins the battle when it comes to towns and regional culture, in Spain it’s the cities that really pull in the crowds.

 City breaks to the likes of Barcelona are popular throughout Europe due to the cosmopolitan feel and historic backdrop.

-The traditional food of France and Spain is a cocktail of the various civilizations that have inhabited these nations.
+The traditional food and cuisine culture of both France and Spain is a reason in itself to visit these countries.

 If you’re looking for something more meaty, then try Boeuf bourguignon.
 This dish hails from Burgundy and is a beef stew that is braised with red wine and cooked with a selection of vegetables like carrots and mushrooms.